Community Foundation of Western Massachusetts

 • K-12 schools

-• Government-supporting organizations
+• Government-supporting organisations

 • Start-ups without at least one year of financial history